Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Introduction

-Although training with DP offers formal (and empirical) protection against both membership inference and reconstruction attacks \cite{balle2022reconstructing}, whose strength is directly proportional to the chosen privacy level, the utilization of DP also creates two fundamental trade-offs.
-The first is a \say{privacy-utility trade-off}, i.e., a reduction in diagnostic accuracy when stronger privacy guarantees are required \cite{de2022unlocking, kurakin2022toward}.
+DP does not only offer formal protection, but several works have also empirically shown the connection between the privacy budget and the success of membership inference \cite{nasr2023tight} and data reconstruction attacks \cite{kaissis2021end, hatamizadeh2023gradient, balle2022reconstructing}.
+We note that absolute privacy (i.e. zero risk) is only possible if no information is present \cite{dwork2011firm}.
+This is, for example, the case in encryption methods, which are perfectly private as long as data is not decrypted.
+Note that training models e.g. via homomorphic encryption does, however, not offer such perfect privacy guarantees, as the information learned by the model is actually revealed at inference time through the model's predictions.
+Thus, without the protection of differential privacy, no formal barrier stands between the sensitive data and an attacker (beyond potential imperfections of the attack algorithm, which are usually not controllable \textit{a priori}).
+DP offers the ability to upper-bound the risk of successful privacy attacks while still being able to draw conclusions from the data.
+Determining the exact privacy budget is challenging, as it is a matter of \textit{policy}.
+The technical perspective can provide insight into the appropriate budget level, as it is possible to quantify the risk of a successful attack at a given privacy budget compared to the model utility that can be achieved.
+The trade-offs between model utility and privacy preservation are also a matter of ethical, societal and political debate.
+The utilisation of DP also creates two fundamental trade-offs: The first is a \say{privacy-utility trade-off}, i.e., a reduction in diagnostic accuracy when stronger privacy guarantees are required \cite{de2022unlocking, kurakin2022toward}.
 The other trade-off is between privacy and fairness.
-Intuitively, the fact that AI models learn proportionally less about under-represented patient groups \cite{tran2021decision} in the training data is amplified by DP (which further limits how much information flows about them), leading to demographic disparity in the model’s predictions or diagnoses \cite{cummings2019compatibility}.
-Both of these trade-offs are delicate in sensitive applications, such as medical ones, as it is not acceptable to have wrong diagnoses or discriminate against a certain patient group.
+Intuitively, the fact that AI models learn proportionally less about under-represented patient groups \cite{tran2021decision} in the training data is amplified by DP, leading to demographic disparity in the model’s predictions or diagnoses \cite{cummings2019compatibility}.
+Both of these trade-offs are delicate in sensitive applications, such as medical ones, as it is not acceptable to have wrong diagnoses or to discriminate against a certain patient group.